-The biggest cons are the lack of free local channels, the inability to pause many channels, and limited DVR space.
+The biggest cons are the lack of free local channels and limited free DVR space.

 The only local channels Sling TV offers are Fox and NBC, and that's only in select markets.
-You can pay $5.99 a month to get CBS All Access, which includes live CBS TV.
+You can pay $5.99 a month to get Paramount Plus, which includes live CBS TV.
 That way, you would have access to three of the four major networks.
 NBC's Peacock app offers many free shows but doesn't include live NBC programming.

 The DVR can be a little frustrating to use.
 Not all shows on the DVR list the date, and the oldest recordings are listed at the top.
 You have to click on details to find the date each show aired.

 Is It Worth It?

 During the months I've been using Sling TV, I haven't had technical issues or problems with playback on my Roku or Tivo Stream 4K.
 Technically, it's been a very stable service.
-My main frustration has been the inability to control playback on several live channels and the limited DVR space, even after upgrading.
 The main positives are its low price and the amount of control it offers with add-on packages.
-If it offered a 100-hour DVR and listed all recorded shows with dates, it would be a close to perfect service.

 Sling TV is ideal for people who only watch a few channels.
-If you're a cord-cutter comfortable getting your shows through a variety of apps, Sling is a good option for news and sports you can't easily get elsewhere.
-If you watch a lot of television, like having most of your viewing in one place, and need to have all your local channels, you might want to consider a higher-priced option like YouTube TV, FuboTV, AT&T TV Now, or Hulu with Live TV instead.
+If you're a cord-cutter comfortable getting your shows through a variety of apps, Sling is a good option for news and sports you can't get elsewhere.
+If you watch a lot of television, like having most of your viewing in one place, and need to have all your local channels, you might want to consider a higher-priced option like YouTube TV, FuboTV, or Hulu with Live TV instead.

 Lastly, Sling TV Blue allows viewing on up to 3 devices at once, on par with other services.
 This makes it a good option for families.
 Sling Orange though only allows viewing on one device.
 If you get Blue and Orange combined, you'll be able to view on up to 4 devices at once.